 - Where can I get more information?

-Pramoxine is an anesthetic.
+Pramoxine is an anesthetic, or "numbing medicine."
 It works by interfering with pain signals sent from the nerves to the brain.

 Hydrocortisone and pramoxine topical may also be used for other purposes not listed in this medication guide.

-What are the possible side effects of hydrocortisone pramoxine topical?
+What are the possible side effects of hydrocortisone and pramoxine topical?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.